assisted by Jemma & Rosemary

 Year 2s are expected to be able to read the time.
 While there is some time in the curriculum for doing this, learning to tell the time really requires constant practice at home.
 Try to make sure you can tell the time by half-term!

-Year 2 have PE on Thursdays and Fridays and must arrive to school in their kits.
-They will be learning netball this term.
+Year 2 have PE on Wednesdays and Fridays and must arrive in school with their kits.
+They will be learning tennis this term.

 Click here for Maths Methods Handbook